-- Completed application for admission to the Graduate School, - Three letters of recommendation, - A statement of purpose and research interests (1000 word limit) for graduate study, - Official transcript(s) can be either scanned official transcript(s) or electronic official transcripts provided by the institution's Registrar; original transcripts are required upon enrollment, - Graduate Record Examination (GRE) scores (no minimum GRE scores are required beyond those enforced by the Graduate School), - TOEFL scores for students whose first language is not English.
+- Completed application for admission to the Graduate School, - Three letters of recommendation. - A statement of purpose and research interests (1000-word limit) for graduate study, - Official transcript(s) can be either scanned official transcript(s) or electronic official transcripts provided by the institution's Registrar; original transcripts are required upon enrollment, - Graduate Record Examination (GRE) scores, - TOEFL scores for students whose first language is not English.